Have you or a loved one been injured in an Atlanta, Georgia electrical accident and need a Lawyer?

 According to the National Institute for Occupational Safety and Health (NIOSH), electrical accidents account for about one-fourth of work-related deaths in the United States each year.
 That same study identified the following statistics:

-• The second most common cause of electrocutions is failure to ensure the electric system was disengaged or turned off before starting work.
+- The second most common cause of electrical accidents is the failure to ensure the electric system was disengaged or turned off before starting work.

-• The third most common cause was contact with electrical components mistakenly thought to be de-energized because existing wiring was improperly installed or misidentified.
+- A third common cause is contact with electrical components mistakenly thought to be de-energized because existing wiring was improperly installed or misidentified.

 Each of these causes of electrical injury can typically be foreseen and avoided when proper precautions are taken.